INSIDE-information-systems/API4INSPIRE/Hydrography_Network_Data.md

 In the following sections, we provide information on the source data used and transformations required for the provision of Hydrography Networks under the INSPIRE Schema [https://inspire.ec.europa.eu/schemas/hy-n/4.0/HydroNetwork.xsd](https://inspire.ec.europa.eu/schemas/hy-n/4.0/HydroNetwork.xsd)

+The following sections we describe the data sources, mapping to INSPIRE featureTypes and creation of views for App Schema Mapping for the following featureTypes:
+* hy-n:WatercourseLink: A segment within the Hydrography Network
+* hy-n:HydroNode: A node within the Hydrography Network
+* hy-n:WatercourseLinkSequence: A set of WatercourseLink feature types comprising a Watercourse Sequence.
+Corresponds to cdtronconh

 ## Data Sources

 ### Segments